-The method used for the sampling and analysis of polychlorinated biphenyls (PCBs) in the air at Doherty High School was the same as that used by us at Burncoat High School, which is consistent with EPA Method-10A, a copy of which is attached to this letter report.
-The procedure is based on the adsorption of PCBs from ambient air onto polyurethane foam (PUF) sample media.
-According to EPA, this low volume PUF sampling procedure is applicable to PCB concentrations ranging from 0.001 to 50 ug/m3 over 4- to 24-hour sampling periods.
+The method used for the sampling and analysis of polychlorinated biphenyls (PCBs) in the air at Burncoat High School was consistent with EPA Method-10A, a copy of which is attached to this letter report.
+The procedure is based on the adsorption of chemicals from ambient air onto polyurethane foam (PUF) sample media.
+According to EPA, the low volume PUF sampling procedure is applicable to PCB concentrations ranging from 0.001 to 50 ug/m3 over 4- to 24-hour sampling periods.

-The limits of detection for the method depends primarily on the volume of air that passes through the PUF sample media; for the Doherty High School sampling our goal was to achieve a detection limit of less than 100ng/m3.
-In practice our sample volumes were slightly less than 1 cubic meter (equal to 1,000 liters) and this gave us a detection limit of less than 15 ng/m3 for all of the samples.
-The detection limits we achieved were better than our goal.
+The limits of detection for the method depend primarily on the volume of air that passes through the PUF; for the Burncoat High School sampling our goal was to achieve a detection limit of less than 100ng/m3.
+In practice our sample volumes were slightly less than 1 cubic meter (equal to 1,000 liters) and this gave us a detection limit of less than 10 ng/m3 for all of the samples.
+Lower detection limits are generally preferred to higher detection limits, so the detection limit we achieved was significantly better than our goal.